rayramsay/birbybot/slides/script.md

 * Maximize Chrome and `cmd+shift+f` to hide address bar.

 ## Slide 0
-### Building a Twitter Image Bot with Flickr and Google Cloud Platform
+### Building a Twitter Bot with Flickr and GCP

 Hello, what's up GDG San Francisco?
 How's everyone's DevFest going so far?

-My name is Rachel Ramsay, and today I'll be showing you how to build a Twitter image bot with the Flickr API and Google Cloud Platform, particularly the Cloud Vision API.
+My name is Rachel Ramsay, and today I'll be sharing what I learned while building a Twitter image bot with the Flickr API and Google Cloud Platform, particularly the Cloud Vision API.

-I hope that you come away from this talk with the inspiration to build something that makes you feel good.

-Twitter is a site that can be a conduit for upsetting news, hard conversations, and harassment.

-Yet I have not logged off.

-But I do try to make my timeline a happier place by interleaving positive content.
+I should warn you that I'm on call right now, so apologies in advance if I get paged.

+I love birdwatching, and my journey into bot-making began when I tweeted a simple question.

 ## Slide 1
-### What do you want to see more often?

-Think about what would make the good chemical spray in your brain, and then build it.
+### A Simple Question

-One account I love, @BirdPerHour, tweeted a few photos of plovers and their babies.
+"What if I made a bot that exclusively posted pictures of plovers and their babies?"

-Which inspired me to tweet,
+(If you don't know what a plover is, it's a shorebird, and its babies are adorable.)

 ## Slide 2
-### _[Read]_ "What if I made a bot that exclusively posted pictures of plovers and their babies?"

-Thus beginning my journey into bot making.

-Also, what you build doesn't have to post to Twitter!
-Twitter recently introduced a vetting process for apps, and I'll cover that, plus alternatives to Twitter, later in this presentation.
+### @beachbirbys

+I ended up making beachbirbys, for all your beach bird baby needs.

+Today, I'm going to tell you what I learned while building beachbirbys, and share some resources for building your own bot.

+I hope that you come away with the inspiration and guidance to build something that makes you feel good.

 ## Slide 3
-### Working with Intellectual Property
+### A Simple Plan

+My goals for this bot were simple:

+1. Get pictures of plover babies from Flickr.
+2. Post those pictures to Twitter.
+3. Feel the good chemical spraying everywhere in my brain.

+## Slide 4
+### Problem #1

 When I started this project, I had to decide how I would approach copyrighted material.
-Some people's approach is more blase &mdash; they figure they'll get some DMCA takedowns and maybe their bot will be suspended; whatever happens, happens.
+Some people's approach is more blasé &mdash; they figure they'll get some DMCA takedowns and maybe their bot will be suspended; whatever happens, happens.

-But, for me,

-## Slide 4
-### _[Read]_ Crediting photographers and not reposting copyrighted images were priorities
+But, for me, crediting photographers and not reposting copyrighted images were priorities.

 As a follower of image bots, I'm often frustrated by not knowing how to find more work by whoever created what I'm seeing, so I wanted my bot to link back to its sources.

 ## Slide 5
-### How will you find images?

-This is a non-exhaustive list of APIs that you can use to find Creative Commons-licensed images.

-I started with Flickr because I was familiar with it as an end-user.
-In the future, I may add more sources for my bot to pull from.

-(Unsplash is a particularly good source for aesthetic photos.
-Their license is incredibly permissive: you can use Unsplash photos in commercial projects without credit; you just can't scrape their photos to create your own Unsplash.)
+### Solution #1

+I chose Flickr as my image source because of its strong support for attribution and Creative Commons licenses.

 ## Slide 6
 ### Searching Flickr

-So, with the goal of seeing more pictures of baby plovers on my timeline, I turned to Flickr.
+So, with the goal of seeing more pictures of baby plovers on my timeline, I said to Flickr, "Show me baby plovers."

-This is a simplified code snippet that uses the flickrapi Python module by Sybren Stuvel; we'll see a bit more of this in the demo, but of course you don't have to write in Python or use Flickr in your own project.

-"Flickr," I said, "show me baby plovers."

-And Flickr said...
+And I got back...

 ## Slide 7
 ### That's not a bird...

-"How about a baby turtle?"
+A baby turtle.

 Flickr's API _did_ return baby plovers, but it also returned this turtle.
 As cute as this turtle is, I don't want my bot to post it.